![]() |

 This is going to be a very frightening exodus.
 But this time the heavy losses of life will occur on the front end of the journey, rather than after 40 years of struggle, with only two adults (Joshua and Caleb) surviving.
 Those of us who survive the Great Tribulation will need a lot of encouragement.

-11 I am with you to save you,” says Yehovah.
-“I’ll completely destroy all the nations where I’ve scattered you, but I won’t completely destroy you.
-I’ll discipline you in just measure, but I can’t let you go unpunished.
+11 I’m with you to save you,” Yehovah says.
+“I’ll completely destroy all the nations where I had you 'exiled', I won’t completely destroy you.
+I’ll discipline you in just measure, but I can’t let you go unpunished.”

 This time many long-time enemy nations will be destroyed for having taken Israel into captivity, not just one nation like the last time.